lindsay-kislingbury/Grading-System/Notes.md

     Top 100%-40% F
     ```

-9. ✅ **checkStudent**
+9.  **checkStudent** ✅
   - ✔ Print out the details of one specific student, i.e., Olivia, by using Checkstudent(“Olivia”)
   -  ✔ If no such student exists, print “no such student exists”; otherwise, just print out this student’s scores.
   -  ✔ If we have already called GetFinalScore and CurveGrade to calculate the final and curved scores, they also need to be printed out.

-10. handle all possible exceptions
+10.  **handle all possible exceptions** ✅
   - ✔ IllegalArgumentException.
 This exception occurs when we design the method AddStudent, and the student’s name is Olivia3 which contains digits and can not be a valid name.
 Similarly, if students’ scores are <0 and >100, IllegalArgumentException occurs.
 Please keep asking for the new input if those exceptions happen.

-11. ❌ One new feature
+11. One new feature ❌

 EXTRA POINTS:
 ----
+1.  ✅ handle repeated score types
-1. if your program is more flexible and comprehensive, you will get higher points
+2. if your program is more flexible and comprehensive, you will get higher points